 - July–August 2020 – Cal OES approval / Draft LHMP Annex submitted to FEMA

 - August/September 2020 – CEQA review

 - Summer 2020 – Cal OES approval, CEQA, and City Council adoption

-The City is conducting a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
-The survey was opened October 1, 2019, and will close December 31, 2019.
-The results will be used to identify opportunities for community partners and the City of Hercules.
+The City conducted a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
+The survey was open between October 1, 2019, and January 23, 2019.
+The survey results will be used to identify opportunities for community partners and the City of Hercules.

 The survey received 66 responses between October and mid-January.
 The respondents were concerned with many natural and non-natural hazards in Hercules.
 Earthquake, wildfire, and severe weather were among the top natural hazard concerns an non-natural hazards such as oil/gas spills, utility/power failure, active shooter, and hazardous material were among the top concerns for respondents.